The Shape of Things to Come: Use of "C.E."

 The book displays one of the earliest uses of the label "C.E." on calendar years in place of the more common AD ("Anno Domini").
 Wells states that his use of "C.E." stands for "Christian Era", but in common parlance, the abbreviation is now more usually understood to mean "Common Era".

 Railways

 Wells' elite, in its efforts to rebuild the ruined world, takes "in a single afternoon" the decision not to revive the railways.
-Instead, a vast nework of nine-lane super-highways is constructed across Europe - not a complete success, since the predicted vast motor traffic never emerges to make use of these highways.
+Instead, a vast network of nine-lane super-highways is constructed across Europe – not a complete success, since the predicted vast motor traffic never emerges to make use of these highways.

-The idea that railways were an anachronism to be gotten rid of was common in the 1930's, but later there was a renenwed appreciation of the advantages of the railway.
+The idea that railways were an anachronism to be gotten rid of was common in the 1930's, but later there was a renewed appreciation of the advantages of the railway.

 Relation to Brave New World

 As noted by Nathaniel Ward, The Shape of Things to Come was published two years after Aldous Huxley's Brave New World.
 In both works, a war leaves the world in ruins, a self-appointed elite takes over, rebuilds the world and engages in social engineering to refashion human society.
 Wells notes that as Huxley, "one of the most brilliant of the reactionary writers, foretold of them, [the leaders of the Dictatorship of the Air] tidied up the world".

 The crucial difference is the society envisioned by Huxley is highly hierarchical, with intelligent "Alphas" on top and moronic "Epsilons" at the bottom, Huxley arguing that a society composed purely of the assertive and competitive "Alphas" would dissolve into chaos and all-out fighting.
 It was that vision that Wells believed would cause Huxley to be remembered by posterity as a "reactionary writer".
 Much of The Shape of Things to Come is devoted to demonstrating that given time, an elite with control of world education can make such a society of intelligent and assertive "Alphas" harmonious and functional, without an underclass.